Dimension Data folds four companies under its wings

 Britehouse, Internet Solutions, Systems Integration and ContinuitySA are being folded into existing Dimension Data businesses.

-Grant Bodley, CEO - Dimension Data explains.
+Grant Bodley, CEO of Dimension Data, explains.

 What these brands offer and provide to the market and our clients certainly stays intact.
 As much as we're technology... we're a people company first, we're just talking about one name - effectively bringing all these together under the Dimension Data name.Grant Bodley, CEO - Dimension Data